 whatsapp email

-Celery Juice for Skin: Benefits, Acne and Glow Guide
+Celery Juice for Skin: Hydration, Acne Claims and Safety

 Introduction

-The mechanism behind celery juice and skin health is not complicated once you understand what celery actually contains.
+The connection between celery juice and skin hydration is straightforward once you look at what celery contains.

 At 95% water, celery juice is one of the most hydrating vegetables you can juice.
-Hydration matters for skin because without adequate water, skin cells lose their plumpness, the skin barrier weakens, and the body compensates by producing more sebum, which is one of the primary drivers of breakouts.
+Hydration matters for skin because without adequate water, skin cells lose their plumpness, the skin barrier weakens, and the body compensates by producing more sebum, which can affect how skin feels.

 The antioxidant compounds in celery, particularly apigenin, luteolin, and quercetin, reduce systemic inflammation.
-Inflammation is the common factor behind acne, redness, puffiness, and accelerated skin ageing.
-Reducing it from the inside out, through diet and juice, has a measurable effect on how skin looks and behaves.
+Inflammation is the common factor behind general skin discomfort, redness, and puffiness.
+Supporting the body with nutrients through diet and hydration has a positive effect on how skin looks and behaves.

 Vitamin C in celery contributes to collagen synthesis.
 Collagen keeps skin firm, elastic, and smooth, and natural production declines by around one percent each year from the mid-twenties.
 Vitamin A supports cell turnover, keeping dead cells from accumulating and blocking pores.